What Is Translation? Types, Modern Workflow & Quality

-Why are translations so important for international companies
+Why translations matter for international companies

 What are the different types of localization translation?